First Account⚓︎

 ...

-The Mobile SDK is built around the concept of sessions.
-For the Mobile SDK to perform actions such as creating an account or logging in, you need to start a session.
-This subsection describes how to start a session based on the scanned QR code.
-Note that it is also possible to start a session, based on an incoming push message or deep link.
+The Mobile SDK is built around the concept of flows.
+For the Mobile SDK to perform actions such as creating an account or logging in, you need to start a flow.
+This subsection describes how to start a flow based on the scanned QR code.
+Note that it is also possible to start a flow, based on an incoming push message or deep link.

 Android⚓︎

-You start a session by passing the raw binary data (byte array) from scanning the QR code as input.
-The second argument, i.e. whether or not the session was started from the mobile device (e.g., when using an app-to-app link) should be set to false.
+You start a flow by passing the raw binary data (byte array) from scanning the QR code as input.

 byte[] data;